devopsengineerDan/Daniel_project/README.md

 agreement.
 Please, press ENTER to continue
 >>>
 Press ENTER to continue and then press ENTER to read through the license.
-Once you’re done reading the license, you’ll be prompted to approve the license terms:
+Once youâre done reading the license, youâll be prompted to approve the license terms:

 Output
 Do you approve the license terms? [yes|no]
 As long as you agree, type yes.

-At this point, you’ll be prompted to choose the location of the installation.
+At this point, youâll be prompted to choose the location of the installation.
 You can press ENTER to accept the default location, or specify a different location to modify it.

 Output
 Anaconda3 will now be installed into this location: